kata198/indexedredis/README.md

 IndexedRedis supports both "equals" and "not-equals" operators for comparison.
 It also provides full atomic support for replacing entire datasets (based on model), which is useful for providing a fast frontend for SQL.
 In that use-case, a task that runs on an interval would fetch/calculate datasets from the SQL backend, and do an atomic replace on the datasets the front-end would query.

+IndexedRedis since 6.0.0 also provides support for Foreign references ( like a foreign key one-to-many, many-to-one, or many-to-many relationship in SQL ) which allow you to directly convert your SQL models into Redis models for vastly improved performance.

 Further client-side filtering (like greater-than, contains, etc) is available after the data has been fetched (see "Filter Results" below)

 My tests have shown that for using equivalent models between flask/mysql and IndexedRedis, a 600% - 1200% performance increase occurs, yet if you design your storage directly as IndexedRedis models, you are able to achieve much higher gains.